No. 2 Kansas goes up against Kansas City

 LAWRENCE, Kan.
-(Associated Press) – No. 2 Kansas hosts Kansas City in a non-conference matchup.
+(AP) – No. 2 Kansas hosts Kansas City in a non-conference matchup.
 Both teams last played this past Tuesday.
 Kansas knocked off Milwaukee by 27 points at home, while Kansas City came up short in an 82-73 game at McNeese State.

 Kansas’ Devon Dotson has averaged 19.8 points, five assists and two steals while Udoka Azubuike has put up 14.8 points and 8.4 rebounds.
 For the Roos, Javan White has averaged 12 points and 7.5 rebounds while Marvin Nesbitt Jr. has put up 9.1 points and 4.1 rebounds.